LassoSoft/LassoGuide/lasso_guide_source/server/instance-manager.rst

    instance.

 Description
-   A convenient, optional description of this Lasso instance.
+   An optional description of this Lasso instance.

 Serial Number
    If you already have a serial number for the new instance, enter it here.